 - Serve on a flat plate, sprinkle with parsley, a pinch of pepper and drizzle of good quality extra virgin olive oil.

 TIP 1: Go beyond rice.
 Get creative and make your risotto with your favourite whole grain.
 In this recipe we did it with whole grain oats, and it tasted freaking incredible.
 But you can do it with any grain that resemble risotto rice.
-For instance, barely could be another good one.
+For instance, barley is a very tasty choice.

-TIP 2: skip the fat.
+TIP 2: No need for oil and butter.
 Risotto is typically full of fat.
 In fact, the original Italian recipes starts with frying the onion in oil, and ends with mantecare the rice in butter and parmesan cheese.
-I think that's bonkers in 2020.
-Try making a cream with the dominant vegetable instead of loading it with butter and cheese.
-We did it with peas in this one but you can do it with asparagus, beets, pumpkin, etc. The result will be an even creamier risotto than the original, and you'll feel a lot better after the meal.
+Instead, try making a cream with dominant vegetable, like peas or pumpkin as we did here and avoid loading it with butter and cheese.

-TIP 3: Hot and slow.
-For the best risotto, you need to add vegetable broth that is very HOT or else you'll reduce the temperature of the rice and the dish won't cook properly.
+TIP 3: Cook slow.
+For the best risotto, you need to add vegetable broth that is very hot or else you'll reduce the temperature of the rice and the dish won't cook properly.
 Also, add vegetable stock little by little, or better, ladle by ladle.
-You don't want to drain your grain in stock.
-If you do that, you'll end up with bland boiled rice.
+You don't want to drown your risotto in vegetable stock, and end up with bland boiled rice.